AndreKuratomi/finances_mail_invoices_and_bills/README.md

 <h3>2.
 After cloning the repository install:</h3>

-<h4>Virtual enviroment and update its dependencies with the following command:</h4>
+<h5>Virtual enviroment* and update its dependencies with the following command:</h5>

 LINUX: